 Isaac Mativo earned his Bachelor of Science degree in Computer Science from University of Maryland Baltimore County in 2000.
 He received his Master of Science degree in Computer Science from University of Maryland Baltimore County in 2011.
 In 2012, he joined the doctoral program in Computer Science in at the University of Maryland Baltimore County.

-Mr. Mativo has over 8 years work experience in various positions in the Information Technology industry.
-Employers he has worked for include Computer Sciences Corporation and CareFirst BlueCross BlueShield.
+Mr. Mativo has over 10 years work experience in software engineering and management positions in the Information Technology industry.
+Employers he has worked for include Computer Sciences Corporation, CareFirst BlueCross BlueShield, and the University of Maryland School Of Medicine.
 While pursuing his graduate degree, Mr. Mativo has worked as a Teaching Assistant in Computer Science.
-Mr. Mativo is currently works as a Research Associate at the University of Maryland Center for Integrative Medicine.

 GENERAL SUMMARY OF GRADUATE RESEARCH